Blue Heelers

-Blue Heelers is an Australian police drama series that was produced by Southern Star Group and ran for 12 years on the Seven Network, from 1994 to 2006.
+Blue Heelers is an Australian police drama series that was produced by Southern Star Group and ran for twelve years on the Seven Network, from 1994 to 2006.
 Although based around the policing of the town, the series generally depicted the everyday lives and relationships of the residents of Mount Thomas, a fictional small town in Victoria.

-The series was one of the highest-rated and most-awarded programs in the history of Australian television, having won 25 Logie awards, and having equal standing with The Don Lane Show as the most awarded show in the history of the Logies.
+The series was one of the highest-rated and most-awarded programs in the history of Australian television, having won 25 Logie awards, and having equal standing with The Don Lane Show as the most awarded show in the history of the Logies (with five wins).
 It is also noted for its two main stars Lisa McCune, a four-time recipient of the Gold Logie, and John Wood, who also won Gold.

 Overview

-Blue Heelers was first aired on 10 September 1993, with the episode "A Woman's Place".
+Blue Heelers was first aired on 18 January 1994, with the episode "A Woman's Place".
 The last episode, episode #510 titled "One More Day" aired on 4 June 2006.
-It series was produced by Southern Star Group for the Seven Network.
+The series was produced by Southern Star Group for the Seven Network.
 During its 13-season run it won a total of 32 awards and was nominated for a further 50.
 This included 25 Logie Awards, five of which were the Gold Logie, the most coveted television award in Australia.

 As well as everyday policing matters, the series deals with many controversial and "touchy" subjects.
 The series was the first to examine the stressful world of young police officers who are "thrown into the deep end where they are left to sink or swim".